 Spanish Weather Words for Your Preschooler

 How’s the weather today where you live?
 I bet you have an opinion or two about how much you like or dislike the current climate in your area.
-In our lesson about the weather, you will involve your child in talking about the conditions outside.
+In our lesson about Spanish weather words, you will involve your child in talking about the conditions outside.
 Teaching your little one to describe the weather and make observations about weather patterns is one of their first introductions to science.
 Combining Spanish with the basics of scientific observation about weather creates plenty of exciting lessons! ¿Qué tiempo hace hoy?

 When discussing the weather in Spanish, there are three main ways to describe it using appropriate verbs: